djismgaming/djismgaming.github.io/docs/blog/posts/proxmox-unprivileged-lxc-SMB-and-iGPU.md

   - ismael
 ---

-# Mount SMB share and use iGPU on an unprivileged Debian 12 LXC container in Proxmox
+# Mount an SMB share and use iGPU on an unprivileged Debian 12 LXC container in Proxmox

 ## Procedure